4 Reasons Your iPhone’s Battery Health Is Dropping

 You're using a low-quality charger.

 Apple MFi-certified chargers are your best bet.
 Don't be tempted to pick up a poor charger from the gas station or local convenience store in an effort to save money.
 Oftentimes these don't deliver the appropriate charge, nor do they protect your device against power surges.
+Check out these MagSafe chargers for your new iPhone 12.

 You're not keeping your battery charged enough.

 According to Battery University, an educational website for information on battery technology and usage, lithium-ion batteries work best when their charge is kept anywhere between 65 and 75 percent.
 For most of us, this range is tough to maintain due to our on-the-go lifestyles, so try to keep your phone between ~25 and ~80 percent to keep your battery healthy.
+Be sure to check out our selection of wireless and wired iPhone chargers on the iDrop Store.